Super Bowl XX: Playoffs

-Super Bowl pregame hype
+Super Bowl pregame news

 Much of the Super Bowl pregame hype centered on Bears quarterback Jim McMahon.
 First, he was fined by the NFL during the playoffs for a violation of the league's dress code, wearing a head band from Adidas.
 He then started to wear a head band where he hand-wrote "Rozelle", after then-league commissioner Pete Rozelle.

 McMahon suffered a strained glute as the result of a hit taken in the NFC Championship Game and flew his acupuncturist into New Orleans to get treatment.
 During practice four days before the Super Bowl, he wore a headband reading "Acupuncture".
 During a Bears practice before the Super Bowl, McMahon mooned a helicopter that was hovering over the practice.

 Another anecdote involving McMahon during the Super Bowl anticipation involved WDSU sports anchor Buddy Diliberto reporting a quote attributed to McMahon, where he had allegedly referred to the women of New Orleans as "sluts" on a local morning sports talk show.
 This caused wide controversy among the women of New Orleans and McMahon began receiving calls from irate fans in his hotel.
 A groggy McMahon, who had not been able to sleep well because of all the calls he had gotten, was confronted by Mike Ditka later that morning and denied making the statement, saying he would not have even been awake to make the comment when he was said to have done so.
 He was supported in his claim by WLS reporter Les Grobstein, who was present when the alleged statements were made.
-WDSU would later retract the statement, have an on-air apology read by the station's general manager during the noon newscast on January 23, and suspended Diliberto.
+WDSU would later retract the statement, have an on-air apology read by the station's general manager during the noon newscast on January 23, and suspend Diliberto.

 As the designated home team in the annual rotation between AFC and NFC teams, the Patriots wore their red jerseys with white pants, even though they wore white jerseys with red pants for all home games during the regular season.
 New England made the switch for the Super Bowl after winning vs. the Jets and Dolphins wearing red jerseys.
 The Bears donned their road white uniforms with navy pants.